Festo-se/cyclonedx-editor-validator/docs/source/usage/init-sbom.rst

             "component": {
-                "bom-ref": "An optional identifier which can be used to reference the component elsewhere in the SBOM.", "copyright": "A copyright notice informing users of the underlying claims to copyright ownership in a published work.", "name": "The name of the component described by the SBOM", "supplier": {
+                "bom-ref": "An optional identifier which can be used to reference the component elsewhere in the SBOM.", "copyright": "A copyright notice informing users of the underlying claims to copyright ownership in a published work.", "name": "The name of the component described by the SBOM.", "supplier": {
                     "name": "The name of the organization that supplied the component."
                 },